 In Saudi Arabia it is perhaps the absence of a constitution that most hinders the formation of civil society socio-political groupings.
-The country runs on the Basic Law, promulgated by King Fahd in March 1992, underpinned by the Shari'ah (Islamic law), using Hanbali jurisprudence and royal recrees.
+The country runs on the Basic Law, promulgated by King Fahd in March 1992, underpinned by the Shari'ah (Islamic law), using Hanbali5 jurisprudence and royal recrees.

-&lt;sup>4 Municipal elections were held in 2005; elections due in 2009 were delayed, eventually taking place in 2011.
+4 Municipal elections were held in 2005; elections due in 2009 were delayed, eventually taking place in 2011.
 Voting was restricted to men in each case.
 The elections due in 2015 will be the first at which women can stand as candidates and vote.
-The Hanbali school is one of the four schools of Sunni jurisprudence.